My Cart Close

 • Flamenco guitars are traditionally made from cypress that is thinly planed to create their vibrant and distinctive sound.

-Create a massage oil for tired or swollen legs!
-Dilute 2 tablespoons of a carrier oil (sunflower or olive works fine) with an essential oil blend containing 10 drops of cypress, 10 drops of geranium, 5 drops of peppermint, and 5 drops of lemon.
-Massage gently towards the heart, starting at the ankle and moving up the leg.
-Do not wear this blend on skin exposed to direct sunlight—lemon essential oil can cause trouble in the sun.
+• Create a massage oil for your tired or swollen legs!
+Take one ounce of a carrier oil (sunflower or jojoba) and add 10 drops of cypress, 10 drops of geranium, 5 drops of peppermint, and 5 drops of lemongrass.
+Massage gently towards the heart, starting at the ankles and moving up the legs gradually.

 The information contained in this post is for educational interest only and is not intended to represent claims for actions of cypress essential oil.
 This information is not intended to be used for diagnosis or treatment of any physical or mental illness or disease.